 On the peninsula of the todays’ city, on its western side, there was originally a prehistoric, probably fishermen, village.
 After the conquest of Istria, in the 2nd c.
 BC, Romans established a military fort here (Castrum), which would later become the basis for the future of the city.
 With the fall of the Roman Empire the city is ruled by, one after the other, the Ostrogoths, Byzantines, Franks, Venetians, and after the collapse of Venice, Istria was shortly ruled by Napoleon, followed by Austrian government, the Italian kingdom between the two wars, and Yugoslavia and finally Croatia.

-AVAILABLE CRUISES FROM POREČ
+THERE ARE TEMPORARILY NO CRUISES FROM POREČ AVAILABLE